Dogondoutchi: Traditional and developing open field agriculture

 The traditional crops are pearl millet (a small grain cereal) and cowpea (a small bean).
 The output is low (200 to 300 kg/ha for millet) since the sandy soil is poor in clay and in organic matter.
-The seed company Ahleri was establishment in Dogondoutchi in 2008 by agronomists from Niger who were trained in Nigeria.
+The seed company Ahleri was established in Dogondoutchi in 2008 by agronomists from Niger who were trained in Nigeria.
 This gave rise to a local initiative which was further supported by international funding that increased both agricultural output and revenue.
 It was proposed that each farmer reserve part of his land (roughly 1 hectare) for the use of improved seeds together with micro-doses of fertiliser.
 In 2013, 170 farmers from 5 villages were involved with a total area of 230 hectares.
 Over a three-year period when the rainfall was at a reasonable level, this method led to a 70% increase of production compared to that obtained in the nearby traditionally cultivated field.
 The farmers who followed this programme often increased their sales turnover by more than 50%.
 This procedure was also tested during the drought of 2011 when it also helped to foster mutual support within the community.
 Several factors are necessary to obtain this result.
 1) improved agricultural methods, 2) the availability of micro-credits which may be repaid not just after the harvest when the prices are low but later when the market price reaches a reasonable level, 3) the availability of storage facilities during this time, 4) the organisation of mutual aid between the farmers at the level of each village.
 The increase in the level of cereal production has led to an increase in the amount raised through local taxes.